KarelZe/thesis/references/obsidian/📖chapters/🔢CLVN method.md

 In cases where the tick

+The CLVN method is a extension to the [[🔢EMO rule]] proposed in ([[@chakrabartyTradeClassificationAlgorithms2012]] 3809).

-Due to being an ensemble of the tick rule and quote rule its the accuracy is bound by the accuracy of its ensemble members.
+Due to being an (mixed?) ensemble of the tick rule and quote rule, the accuracy is bound by the accuracy of its ensemble members.

-The CLNV method has not yet seen a wide adaption for classifying option trades.
+The CLVN method has not yet been widely adapted for classifying option trades.
+Part of this

 **Notes:**
 [[🔢CLVN method notes]]